IABTechLab/uid2docs/api/v1/guides/publisher-client-side-v0.md

 ### How will I be notified of user opt-out?

 The token refresh process handles user opt-outs.
 If a user opts out, using their refresh token automatically clears their session.
-[UID2 client-side SDK](../sdks/client-side-identity-v1.md).
+[Client-Side JavaScript SDK v1](../sdks/client-side-identity-v1.md).
 No manual action is required.

 ### How can I test my integration?